Contents

 -

-A calendar that is synced with Google Calendar will have a
+An event calendar that is synced with Exchange Server.

 -